andreadecorte/KeeStats/README.md

 KeeStats
 =============

 This a plugin which computes a series of statistics on your KeePass 2.x (kdbx) password database or on a chosen group.
-The result is shown in a window.
+The result is shown in a tabbed window.
 For more information on KeePass, check the [official website](http://www.keepass.info/).
 This should work with all recent 2.x KeePass versions.

 Dependencies
 -------

 The plugin depends on:

-* KeePass (of course :-))
+* KeePass (of course :-)).
+It should work will all recent 2.x versions
 * NUnit for unit tests

 List of computed statistics